iobajwa/minlab/README.md

 						temperature_alarm_probe.is_reset?
 					})

-fan_tests << Test.new( "Fan Test- High temeprature", "checks if fan is switched on when it's very hot and the temperature alarm is also fired",
+fan_tests << Test.new( "Fan Test - High Temperature", "checks if fan is switched on when it's very hot and the temperature alarm is also fired",
-					Proc.new {    # exeuction
+					Proc.new {    # execution
 						# setup
 						mock_temperature_signal << 80
+						delay 2.seconds

 						# assert
 						fan_probe.is_on?